 007Teez 70s party band is available as a standard 8-piece band with bigger or smaller options.
 Themed for corporate events & weddings across London and the Home Counties this 70s party band is available to travel across the UK and worldwide when all expenses are met.
 Corporate event entertainment is provided by the 007Teez 70s band as seen as follows at: The Waldorf Hotel, Mezzo – Soho, Kensington Roof Gardens, China House Piccadilly, Blenheim Palace, Madejski Stadium Reading, Shepherds Market.

-Also available as 70s / 80s (Gr80s), Grease (T-Birds), Austin Powers (Shagadelik), James Bond and 50s – 00s function sets (Hit Squad), Jazz quartet.
+The band is also available as 70s / 80s (Gr80s), Grease (T-Birds), Austin Powers (Shagadelik), James Bond and 50s – 00s function sets (Hit Squad), Jazz quartet.
 If you’re interested in finding out more a sample play list could be available.

 In the first half of the 1970s, many jazz musicians from the Miles Davis school achieved cross-over success through jazz-rock fusion with bands like Weather Report, Return to Forever, The Headhunters and The Mahavishnu Orchestra who also influenced this genre and many others.
 In Germany, Manfred Eicher started the ECM label, which quickly made a name for “chamber jazz”.